 Symbolism and color

-Color Symbolism Theories (Article source: Color Logic for PowerPoint) Color conveys meanings in two primary ways - natural associations and psychological symbolism.
+Color Symbolism Theories.
+(Article source: Color Logic for PowerPoint) Color conveys meanings in two primary ways - natural associations and psychological symbolism.

 No, it’s not mind control.
-Color & Meaning In Advertising COLOR & MEANING IN ADVERTISING Source: Red Red is the color of fire and blood, so it is associated with energy, war, danger, strength, power, determination as well as passion, desire, and love.
+Color & Meaning In Advertising.
+COLOR & MEANING IN ADVERTISING Source: Red Red is the color of fire and blood, so it is associated with energy, war, danger, strength, power, determination as well as passion, desire, and love.

 Green is the pervasive color in the natural world that is an ideal backdrop in interior design because we are so used to seeing it everywhere.
 The natural greens, from forest to lime, are seen as tranquil and refreshing, with a natural balance of cool and warm (blue and yellow) undertones.
+Color symbolism.
 Color symbolism in art and anthropology refers to the use of color as a symbol in various cultures.

 There is great diversity in the use of colors and their associations between cultures and even within the same culture in different time periods.
 In fact, the same color may have very different associations within the same culture at any time.
 For example, red is often used for stop signs or danger.
 At the same time, red is also frequently used in association with romance, e.g. with Valentine's Day.
 White variously signifies purity, innocence, wisdom or death.
 Blue has similarly diverse meanings.
 Symbolic representations of religious concepts or articles may include a specific color with which the concept or object is associated.
 There is evidence to suggest that colors have been used for this purpose as early as 90,000 BC.
-Color symbolism
+Symbolism: Colors.

 Research has also shown that most colors have more positive associations with them then negative.
 So, although some colors do have negative connotations (such as Black for a funeral or for evil), these negative elements are usually triggered by specific circumstances.
 Peoples age also has an effect on how colors are perceived.
 For example, children tend to like bright, happy colors.